 Efficient transport network in Zhambyl Oblast connecting Almaty and Shymkent

 Description of Outcome

 Efficient transport network in Almaty-Korday-Blagoveshchenka-Merke-Tashkent-Terment road section

 The road construction was completed on time.
 Outcome indicators are now being monitored.

 Almaty-Korday-Blagoveshchenka-Merke-Tashkent-Terment road section improved and open to traffic

 Status of Operation/Construction or Implementation Progress

 All concrete pavement works for 49 km were completed on time.
-The taking-over certificate is scheduled to be issued.
+The road section is open to traffic.

 Involuntary Resettlement: B

 No major negative impacts are expected, and the effective implementation of the EMP will minimize and mitigate any adverse impacts during construction.
 The tender and contract documents will contain details of the environmental management and monitoring requirements.
 The contractors will be responsible for implementing the EMP.
 With CSC help, MOTC will monitor the contractors' effective compliance to the requirements.